WillBrownsberger/LegCRM/README.md

 3. PLUpload

-JQuery and JQueryUI are licensed under the same MIT license as this software: https://jquery.org/license/ PLupload and TinyMCE are licensed under varations of GNU Version 2.
+JQuery and JQueryUI are licensed under the same MIT license as this software: https://jquery.org/license/

+PLupload and TinyMCE are licensed under variations of GNU Version 2.
 Their license texts are included in this distribution.

 # Installation